| COVENTRY

 must rest up.
 I am sorry I missed Stafford's match against Belper Town in the Cup because

 the old magic of the competition is still there for me."
+He can rest easy however because his

 team mates beat Belper 2-1 without him and now the Rangers go into the draw for the next